dainv123/dainguyen-20240720/README.md

    docker-compose up --build
    ```
 ##### Now, you can access the application at `http://localhost:80`.
-Please note that some laptops may block localhost HTTPS connections due to security settings.
-It is recommended to navigate to the site using an `incognito window` for the best experience.

 ### Running the application locally
 Each project contains a README file with detailed instructions.
 Generally, you can follow these steps to run the application: